hason-contributions/shopsys/docs/introduction/start-building-your-application.md

 *Note: Find more in detailed article about [Elasticsearch](/docs/model/elasticsearch.md) usage.*

-Every domain have defined one [index](/docs/model/elasticsearch.md#elasticsearch-index-setting), you can find and adjust the index structure in files `src/Shopsys/ShopBundle/Resources/definition/<domain_id>.json`.
+Every domain has defined one [Elasticsearch index](/docs/model/elasticsearch.md#elasticsearch-index-setting).
+Definition of this index can be found in `src/Shopsys/ShopBundle/Resources/definition/<domain_id>.json` files.
 The most often change is adding [fields](https://www.elastic.co/guide/en/elasticsearch/reference/current/mapping.html) and changing [analysis](https://www.elastic.co/guide/en/elasticsearch/reference/current/analysis.html) to justify search behavior.

 Data are not immediately available in Elasticsearch after import or change, they have to be [exported](/docs/introduction/console-commands-for-application-management-phing-targets.md#product-search-export-products) first.